 Private New Jersey short-term disability insurance for pregnancy can put your mind at ease during an extended bed rest.
 The state entitlements have limits that come into play with extended bed rest.
-An extra policy with a twelve-month benefit duration extends limits for a safer pregnancy experience.
+An extra policy with a twelve-month benefits duration extends limits for a safer pregnancy experience.

 For most normal pregnancies, the limits do not come into play.
 However not every pregnancy is perfectly healthy.
 Suppose you experience a high-risk pregnancy and need to stop working in your first trimester.
 Your delivery does not go smoothly and you need extra time to heal before returning to work.
 Consider this pregnancy bed rest graphic.

-Did you notice the big doughnut hole in the middle of the chart?
+Did you notice the big donut hole in the middle of the chart?
 Having 6 months of coverage sounds like a long time, but it does not span a 9-month pregnancy, and the time needed to recover after delivery.

 In addition, you may be able to mitigate losses by optimizing your maternity health insurance options.
 You may be able to upgrade your plan if dealing with a complicated pregnancy.
-It all depends upon timing of open enrollment.
+It all depends upon the timing of open enrollment.

 Private New Jersey short-term disability insurance for maternity leave also increases the amount of money coming in while recovering from childbirth.
-Normal childbirth is an event many plan.
+Normal childbirth is an event many people plan.
 The state plan leaves you with at least a one-third pay cut.

 New Jersey maternity leave laws provide job protections in addition to limited income support.
-Not every worker automatically qualifies, and just about every woman would enjoy a greater level of income security while resting at home before delivery, and while boding with her baby.
+Not every worker automatically qualifies, and just about every woman would enjoy a greater level of income security while resting at home before delivery, and while bonding with her baby.